Elly Akira: Yuka Osawa - AV debut

 Akira was born in Saudi Arabia to a Japanese mother and Syrian father and is the second of three daughters.
-She has stated that although she was born in Saudi Arabia, she grew up in Tokyo, Japan and was not raised with the Islamic sense of morality that might consider women showing skin haram.
+She has stated that although she was born in Saudi Arabia, she grew up in Tokyo, Japan and was not raised in the Islamic faith.

 She started her AV career in July 2005 under the name of Yuka Osawa with the video First Flower (Debut) - Yuka Osawa for the KUKI production studios and around 2006 she transferred to the highly esteemed AV studio S1 No. 1 Style.
 However, after a few films, she became a freelance (kikatan) actress working with many studios.
-She earned the title Queen Shiofuki (or splash queen) after a string of movies from 2007 with names like Tokyo Slimy Night, Splash Girl and Non Stop Orgasm.
+She earned the title "Queen Shiofuki" (or splash queen) after a string of movies from 2007 with names like Tokyo Slimy Night, Splash Girl and Non Stop Orgasm.

 Akira made her debut in the softcore genre of pink film in 2007, appearing in three titles directed by Yutaka Ikejima including Fascinating Woman: The Temptation of Creampie, which was named as Best Film 8th Place at the 20th Pink Grand Prix, a Japanese annual film awards event.
 For her work in these films, Akira was given one of the Best New Actress awards.

-Akira (than known as Osawa) quickly became known for prolific output and willingness to appear in extreme or highly fetishist roles.
+Akira (then known as Osawa) quickly became known for prolific output and willingness to appear in extreme or highly fetishist roles.
 She became a regular go-to-actress for studios like Dogma or Natural High and even performed the most demanding type of roles that included anal sex, S&M, enemas, and urolagnia.

 In May 2008, she starred in Naked Continent 4 (裸の大陸4), the best-selling fourth entry in Soft On Demand's controversial AV series Naked Continent.
 At the 2009 AV Grand Prix Awards, Akira (as Yuka Osawa) took two top prizes, the Digital Sales Award for her video Vomit Enema Ecstasy X co-starring Mayura Hoshitsuki for the Dogma studio, and a second award, the Best Lovely / Moe Video for her solo work Tera-Dick (Real Creampie Absolute Angel).